Category Archives: Writing

 Why do journals insist that data 'are'?.

 A common problem in writing is deciding on whether to use active or passive voice.
-There is a general tradition in scientific writing of writing in the third person, and avoid writing in the first person.
-But that is not … Continue reading
+There is a general feeling among authors that writing in the third person is somehow better than writing in the first person.
+But that is … Continue reading

 The introduction should provide the setting for the paper, introduce the reader to the topic under investigation and provide at least a partial description of what is to come.
 It can be useful to also explain how you have structured … Continue reading